What the experts say

 Nigel Hetherington reviews some of the research work that has been conducted with a selection of nutritional supplements and stimulant drinks

-Whether it is for personal achievement or to meet international demands the height of the bar facing the athlete continues to rise.
+Whether it is for personal achievement or to meet international demands, the height of the bar facing the athlete continues to rise.
 As a consequence, the search for any means of enhancing performance beyond the dreams of the athlete, yet often only by the slightest of margins prevails.
 Ergogenic aids, whether they are physiological, nutritional, psychological or mechanical, can enable the athlete to achieve unprecedented levels of performance.
-The real issue facing the coach and the performer is not if they should employ ergogenic aids but which are actually safe and likely to work for them and which are ethically, morally and legally acceptable?
+The real issue facing the coach and the performer is not if they should employ ergogenic aids, but which are safe and likely to work for them and which are ethical, morally and legally acceptable?

-Only the conducting of good science and a history of reproducible findings under well controlled conditions will truly light the way for the predictable use of some ergogenic aids and draw to a close the lack of clarity that often prevails between fallacy and fact.
+Only the conducting of good science and history of reproducible findings under well-controlled conditions will truly light the way for the predictable use of some ergogenic aids and draw to a close the lack of clarity that often prevails between fallacy and fact.

-Differentiating between what is smart and will produce a 'short-cut' to success for the athlete and what is quite simply dodgy and may carry unacceptable risks is not necessarily clear-cut.
+Differentiating between what is smart and will produce a 'short-cut' to success for the athlete and what is quite dodgy and may carry unacceptable risks is not necessarily clear-cut.
 From the perspective of many nutritional and physiological ergogenic aids, though the World Anti-Doping Agency (WADA) now has responsibility for banned substances and processes, there still exist means by which an athlete can harm themselves with everyday substances and processes that cannot be legislated for.
 For example, the taking of a supplement not requiring the determination of all constituents by the manufacturer could and has been proven to contain banned or potentially harmful substances.
-The belief that if a little of something is good then even more must be better still prevails which can lead to the stressing of the system and undesirable side-effects.
-A continued growth in education in these areas is essential for all in sport to ensure that good experience is gained.
+The belief that if a little of something is good then, even more, must be better still prevails, which can lead to the stressing of the system and undesirable side-effects.
+Continued growth in education in these areas is essential for all in a sport to ensure that good experience is gained.

 Fluid intake can impact on performance in many ways including maintenance of a good water balance to support effective heat loss, intra-cellular function (a loss of around 1 litre of water can lead to a significant loss in performance of up to 5% - imagine what that might mean to your athlete's performance in the marathon or during extra-time in a field game?), as a medium for carrying other critical functional substances including sodium (see below) and an energy source such as simple carbohydrates.
 Finally, fluid intake can be used as the means of delivery for a whole array of other ergogenic substances.

 Caffeine, a substance with potential stimulant activity, was removed from the WADA list of banned substances at the beginning of 2004.
 This will probably cause a review of ergogenic research findings on this substance.
 A recent paper from Ireland investigated commercial stimulant drinks and reviewed both the reported activity of caffeine by itself as well as in products containing combined stimulants.
-Though the results of the review are very broad and in many cases inconclusive regarding specific stimulant activity several recommendations relevant to possible consumption by athletes were made.
+Though the results of the review are broad and, in many cases, inconclusive regarding specific stimulant activity, several recommendations relevant to possible consumption by athletes were made.
 Stimulant drinks:

-During short duration, high intensity exercise water and electrolyte balance are less of a factor on performance than with endurance activities assuming they are optimized initially.
+During the short duration, high-intensity exercise water and electrolyte balance are less of a factor on performance than with endurance activities assuming they are optimized initially.
 A more critical factor is the generation of excess hydrogen ions in the blood by muscle from the anaerobic lactic energy pathway whereby carbohydrate is converted into energy without the need for oxygen - anaerobic glycolysis.
-If sufficiently intense this can lead to a loss of buffering capacity of the blood and ultimately a localized increase in blood pH in muscle tissue.
-This is a very uncomfortable situation for the body and leads to a rapid loss in performance characterized by the sensation of 'jelly legs' and often short-term muscular pain and nausea.
+If sufficiently intense, this can lead to a loss of buffering capacity of the blood and ultimately a localized increase in blood pH in muscle tissue.
+This is a very uncomfortable situation for the body and leads to a rapid loss in performance, characterized by the sensation of 'jelly legs' and often short-term muscular pain and nausea.

-Reviews looking at buffering the system through the ingestion of bicarbonate[6,7] indicate that athletes involved in high intensity exercise for longer than 45 seconds and up to 10 minutes can benefit significantly.
-Several reports provide findings indicating that 800 metres and 400 metre runners can reduce their times by up to 2% from a single ingestion of bicarbonate - equivalent to a distance of 10 metres at the finish!
+Reviews looking at buffering the system through the ingestion of bicarbonate[6,7] indicate that athletes involved in high-intensity exercise for longer than 45 seconds and up to 10 minutes can benefit significantly.
+Several reports provide findings indicating that 800 metres and 400-metre runners can reduce their times by up to 2% from single ingestion of bicarbonate - equivalent to a distance of 10 metres at the finish!
 Dosing is broadly recommended at between 0.3 to 0.4g/kg of body weight equivalent to 21 to 28g for a 70kg person, taken in 500ml of fluid one hour before exercise.

 Creatine supplementation has received extensive coverage in the last few years.
 A recent review of over 500 scientific publications provides us with some convincing arguments in favour of the ergogenic benefits.
-For example, about 70% of these papers report statistically significant results supporting performance enhancement as characterized through one of: a 5 to 15% increase in maximum power/strength; the same figures for work performed during maximal effort muscle contractions; a 1 to 5% improvement in a single-effort sprint and a 5 to 15% workload increase during repetitive sprints.
+For example, about 70% of these papers report statistically significant results supporting performance enhancement as characterized through one of a 5 to 15% increase in maximum power/strength.
+The same figures for work performed during maximal effort muscle contractions; a 1 to 5% improvement in a single-effort sprint and a 5 to 15% workload increase during repetitive sprints.
 Although not all reports conclude with positives, none report negatives in terms of performance outcomes.
-Coaches and athletes still have to make their own decisions but these findings appear to be conclusive at this stage and meet the criteria set out at the start of this article.
+Coaches and athletes still have to make their decisions, but these findings appear to be conclusive at this stage and meet the criteria set out at the start of this article.

-Creatine is not a universal panacea and, despite the fact that it has been shown to augment training induced strength gains, it gave no benefit to individuals recovering from anterior cruciate ligament reconstruction (based on 60 patients) over the first 12 weeks.
-The study involved measurement of knee extension / flexion, hip flexion and hip abduction / adduction against placebo treated patients and in comparison to measurements taken before surgical treatment.
-Even up to 6 months afterwards creatine showed no measurable benefit in a single leg hop comparison.
+Creatine is not a universal panacea and, even though it has been shown to augment training-induced strength gains, it gave no benefit to individuals recovering from anterior cruciate ligament reconstruction (based on 60 patients) over the first 12 weeks.
+The study involved measurement of knee extension/flexion, hip flexion and hip abduction/adduction against placebo-treated patients and in comparison, to measurements taken before surgical treatment.
+Even up to 6 months afterwards, creatine showed no measurable benefit in a single leg hop comparison.